kaievns/the-log/posts/lead/the-estimations-trap.md

 your manager will think you're probably not very skilled because work took 50% longer.
 Either the case, they'll probably assign you to more scrum training.

-You see, the thing is, even in idealised situation, you're not supposed to win at this game no matter what.
+You see, the thing is, even in an idealised situation, you're not supposed to win at this game no matter what.
 The moment you produce a number -- be that hours, points, or pokemons -- you're screwed.
 Because everyone's expectations will be anchored to the number one way or another.
 And it's a wrong number to begin with.

 ## To a manager